w3c/openscreenprotocol/ssdp.md

 Header        | Mandatory? | Meaning
 --------------|------------|---------
-FRIENDLY-NAME |    Yes     | The friendly name of the presentation display.
+FRIENDLY-NAME |    Yes     | base64 encoded, UTF-8 friendly name of the presentation display.
 RECEIVER      |    Yes     | The IP address:port of the presentation receiver service being advertised.
 PROTOCOLS     |    No      | A comma-delimited list of additional URL protocols *other* than https that are compatible with the receiver.
 HOSTS         |    No      | A comma-delimited list of URL hosts that are known to be compatible with the presentation display.

 To ensure that the SSDP response fits into 1400 bytes, the HOSTS header may be dropped or shortened.
-(The example above is approximately 411 bytes.)
+(The advertisement example above is approximately 439 bytes.)

 ### Display Compatibility